Note: payback is 20+ years

-If you can’t install double glazing – for example, if you live in a conservation area, period property, or listed building – you can install secondary glazing.
+If you can’t install double glazing – for example, if you live in a conservation area, period property, or listed building – you can install secondary glazing which can reduce heat loss from a window.

 Secondary glazing is a secondary pane of glass and frame which can be fitted inside the existing window reveal.
 This won’t be as well sealed as a double-glazing unit, but will be much cheaper to fit, and will still save energy.
 Low emissivity glass will also improve the performance of your secondary glazing.

-Curtains lined with a layer of heavy material or special thermal lining can reduce heat loss from a room through the window at night and cut draughts, however do not let your curtains hang over a radiator as this will stop the heat from radiating to heat the room.
+Curtains lined with a layer of heavy material or special thermal lining can reduce heat loss by 16% from a room through the window and cut draughts, however do not let your curtains hang over a radiator as this will stop the heat from radiating into the room.

 Hollow blinds, fitted into place with a sealed frame, and sealed shutters will help cut draughts and keep your heat in for longer.